Protein Structure Tokenization via Geometric Byte Pair Encoding: Methods

 with forward kinematics $\widehat F_{k_u} \;=\; F^\star_{i_u-1}\,G^{\mathrm{new}}_{i_u-1}\,T^{\mathrm{med}}_{u}, \qquad F^\star_{k_u} \;=\; F^\star_{i_u-1}\,G^{\mathrm{orig}}_{i_u-1}\,T^{\mathrm{occ}}_{u}.$ When quantizing many motifs on the same backbone, performing this optimization each time can become computationally prohibitive.
 Instead, we adopt a global (batch) alternative which treats all gluing DOFs as parameters, with a global end-frame fitting loss.
 This provides maximum flexibility in drift compensation.
 The algorithmic details are in Algo.~\ref{alg:glue-opt} and \ref{alg:glue-opt-all}.

-\xhdr{Transferring Hierarchical Inductive Biases} \model can adapt the receptive field of a base feature extractor $\Theta$ to that of the whole structure, supporting fine-grained embeddings for localized predictions (e.g., active site prediction), coarse-grained embeddings for global predictions (e.g., fold classification), connecting both scales through recursive aggregation.
-Algo.~\ref{alg:GeoBPE} emits $\{\mathcal F^{(\tau)}\}$ as a forest, where leaf nodes represent residues and parent nodes represent motifs.
-Leaf nodes are initialized with pretrained features, then embeddings propagate up along the parent-child relations of $F^{(\tau)}$ until the forest roots; a final step aggregates the forest roots into a protein-level contextual embedding; then they are propagated down until the leaf nodes; the final embeddings are output as vocabulary-induced features.
+\xhdr{{Transferring Hierarchical Inductive Biases}} \algo adapts the receptive field of a base {residue}-{level} feature extractor $\Theta$ to that of the whole structure, connecting {multiple scales} through recursive aggregation.
+Algo.~\ref{alg:GeoBPE} emits merge hierarchies $\mathcal {F}$ as a forest: leaf nodes represent residues and parent nodes represent motifs. {The key insight is to use ${F}$ as a recursive computation tree.} Leaf nodes are initialized with pretrained features, then embeddings propagate up along the parent-child relations of $\mathcal{F}$ until the forest roots {(aligned with $\mathcal{P}$)}; a final step aggregates the forest roots into a protein-level contextual embedding; then they are propagated down until the leaf nodes. {The final leaf nodes output residue-level embeddings induced by the hierarchical $\mathcal{V}$ and informed by} {multi-scale \algo tokenization.
+These features support supervised learning on fine-grained} {residue-level tasks} (e.g., active site prediction) {and coarse-grained global predictions} (e.g., fold classification).
 See Algo.~\ref{alg:updown-encoder} for details.